niceboygithub/XiaomiGateway3fw/scripts/README.md

 1. Generated firmware for fw_update.
 2. Generate the commands to write boot_info in bootloader
 3. Generate the commands for command line of kernel
-4. Flash the firmware in bootloader via ethernet/xmodem/uart
+4. Flash the firmware in bootloader by tftp/xmodem/uart or via telnet

 # Howto:
 ## How to flash firmware: